How to Get Rid of Nerves Before a Performance

 Stage fright is very common, but there are cases where you’ll need to seek a professional if you continue to feel nervous.
 Anxiety disorders such as social anxiety disorder and social phobia can be another contributing factor to your performance anxiety, and psychological assistance may be what works for you.

-Keeping these tips in mind, you’ll be on your way to controlling and overcome performance anxiety and stage fright.
+Keeping these tips in mind, you’ll be on your way to controlling and overcoming performance anxiety and stage fright.